Omsk State Agrarian University: University structure

 The Tara branch of Omsk SAU has the Faculty of Higher Education and the Faculty of Vocational Education.

 Research activities

 Omsk SAU scholars have founded 28 scientific schools of thought that are still being developed by university faculty staff and students.
-The university has gained significant experience in selective breeding and genetics of field crops.
+The university has gained experience in selective breeding and genetics of field crops.
 Scientists at Omsk SAU Genetics and Breeding Center have created varieties of high-yielding wheat resistant to adverse conditions.
 Also, varieties of purple and blue wheat were developed.
 Other research priorities of the university include studies in the field of zootechny, developing eco-friendly technologies of producing grain, improving the means for prevention and treatment of domestic animals diseases, etc. In 2020, Omsk SAU won a government megagrant for the creation of a laboratory to increase the nutritional value of wheat.
 This project will be led by an invited foreign scientist.

 University campus and infrastructure

-The main campus consists of closely located academic and administrative buildings and dormitories.
-Although the campus is located not far away from the city center and the main thoroughfare of the city, it is surrounded by a vast park and fields where students can practise.
-In front of the main building there is a fountain "Crocodile and Frogs" built in 1937.
-The fountain is one of the symbols of the university.
+The main campus consists of academic and administrative buildings and dormitories.